 Dan holds a certificate in Mechanical Engineering Technology from Conestoga College.
 He spent 10 years working on energy generation and power plant facility design at Babcock and Wilcox.
 He served as Vice Chair for the union, and is active in facilities management for a local charity, working on sustainability and energy efficiency retrofits.

-Brian is Vice-President, Finance of solar developer Vigor Clean Tech Inc. He is a former branch manager of Mennonite Savings and Credit Union and a Fellow of the Credit Union Institute of Canada.
+Brian is the President of solar developer Vigor Clean Tech Inc. He is a former branch manager of Mennonite Savings and Credit Union and a Fellow of the Credit Union Institute of Canada.
 Brian is one of the founding members of CED Co-op and has served as the President of the organization since its incorporation in 2012.
 He also currently serves on the board of the Federation of Community Power Cooperatives.

 Joining the co-op provides the following benefits: